High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Introduction

 \section{Introduction}

 Multivariate functional data are collected in applications such as neuroscience, medical science, traffic monitoring, and finance.
-Each observation in a data set is a multivariate random function, rather than a random vector.
-Typically, each observation is a multivariate time series, but can be interpreted as a realization of a multivariate stochastic process in continuous time.
-Such interpretation can provide a unifying approach to the analysis of classical functional data and longitudinal data, where functional data may be used to deal with sparsely observed measurements with noise \citep{chiou2016pairwise}.
+Although each observation is typically only recorded at a discrete set of time points, the underlying process may be interpreted as a realization of a multivariate stochastic process in continuous time.
+Such interpretation can provide a unifying approach to the analysis of classical functional data and longitudinal data, where functional data can be used to deal with sparsely observed measurements with noise \citep{chiou2016pairwise}.

-The focus of our work is characterizing the conditional independence structure of multivariate random functions.
-As a motivation, we consider data gathered from fMRI scans obtained over $116$ brain regions with a time-series signal recorded for each region \citep{milham2012adhd}.
-The sample consists of two groups: one group is comprised of patients diagnosed with Attention Deficit Hyperactivity Disorder (ADHD), while the other is a control group.
-Our goal is to understand the functional connectivity patterns between brain regions for both the ADHD and control groups.
-Functional connectivity can be uncovered by learning the conditional independence structure across the $116$ random functions.
+{\newText Our work is centered around elucidating the conditional independence structure of multivariate random functions.
+Gaining a robust understanding of such a structure can yield extensive applications, including the interpretation of time course gene expression data in genomics~\citep{wei2008hidden}, multivariate time series data in finance~\citep{tsay2017modelling}, and electroencephalography (EEG) data in neuroscience~\citep{Qiao2015Functional,Qiao2017Doubly}.
+This paper is motivated by the analysis of data gathered from fMRI scans conducted on $116$ distinct brain regions, with a time-series signal recorded for each region \citep{milham2012adhd}.
+The sample comprises two groups: one group of individuals diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and a control group.
+Our aim is to comprehend the functional connectivity patterns between these brain regions for both the ADHD and control groups.
+Such functional connectivity can be uncovered by determining the conditional independence structure across the $116$ random functions. }

 Graphical models are widely used to represent the conditional independence structure of multivariate random variables \citep{Lauritzen1996Graphical}.
 Let $G = \{V, E\}$ denote an undirected graph where $V$ is the set of vertices and $E \subset V^2$ is the set of edges.
-When the data consist of random vectors $\bm{X}=(X_1,\dots,X_p)^{\top}$, we say that $\bm{X}$ satisfies the pairwise Markov property with respect to $G$ if $X_{v} \centernot \independent X_{w} \mid \{X_u\}_{u \in V\setminus \{v,w\}}$ holds if and only if $\{v,w\} \in E$.
+When the data consist of random vectors $\bm{X}=(X_1,\dots,X_p)^{\top}$, we say that $\bm{X}$ satisfies the pairwise Markov property with respect to $G$ if $X_{v} \independent X_{w} \mid \{X_u\}_{u \in V\setminus \{v,w\}}$ holds if and only if $\{v,w\} \not\in E$.
 This notion has been extended to \emph{functional graphical models}---where each node represents a random function rather than a random scalar---in order to characterize the conditional independence relationship of multivariate random functions.